Avik9/Vtree/README.md

 nroff -man doc/vtree.1 | less
 </pre>

-  > :nerd:  Since time immemorial, Unix `man` pages have been written in
+  > Since time immemorial, Unix `man` pages have been written in
   > a typesetting language called `roff` (short for "run-off").
   > The `nroff` program processes `roff` source and produces text formatted
   > for reading in a terminal window.